For Serving The Lord

 Therefore I, a prisoner for serving the Lord, beg you to lead a life worthy of your calling, for you have been called by God.
 (Ephesians 4:1 NLT)

-The sweet taste of prosperity and popularity is a lot easier to swallow than the bitter pill of suffering and sacrifice!
-But if I’m honest about the life of faith, I know that there’s a time for one as well as the other.
-It’s hard for me to keep things in proper perspective when I honestly consider both the Cost of Discipleship and the Rewards of Serving.
-Do you ever struggle with this stuff the way I do?
+The sweet taste of prosperity and popularity is a lot easier to swallow than the bitter pill of suffering and sacrifice, but if I’m honest about the life of faith I know that there’s a time for one as well as the other.
+It’s hard to keep a proper perspective between the Cost of Discipleship and the Rewards of Serving.

 Father, Please forgive me for complaining when things don’t always go my way.
 I can’t say I’ll never do it again, but I’m thankful for this reminder that even when serving you is rewarded by hardship, it’s worth it.
 Unlike Paul, I’m not a prisoner for serving the Lord.
 But like Paul, I have the privilege of serving at the pleasure of the King of the Universe!
 Thank you for your grace.
 May I lead a life worthy of my calling.
 Amen.